 300 North Coast Highway

 Oceanside CA 92054-2859

-The Neighborhood Services Department plans to present its CDBG funding recommendation for 2011-2012 to the City Council for review and action at a public hearing on March 16, 2011.
+The Neighborhood Services Department generally presents its CDBG funding recommendation for the current year to the City Council for review and action at a public hearing in March.

 The minimum amount of funding that can be allocated for activities is $7,500; the maximum amount of funding available is $35,000.